ItsRiprod/DeskThing/README.md

 Instead, go to [Releases](https://github.com/ItsRiprod/DeskThing/releases) and download the installer for your OS and all the apps

 ---
-> All instructions are up-to-date as late of v0.5.4-alpha.
+> All instructions are up-to-date as late of v0.6.0-beta.
 Later versions may differ in functionality and setup
 <details>
    <summary><h2>✨ Features</h2></summary>

-The DeskThing is a simple CarThing Chromium-based website that can communicate with a server run on the host via ADB (on port 8891) functioning as a socket.
+The DeskThing is a simple CarThing Chromium-based website that can communicate with a Desktop APP on your computer.
 The CarThing can:

+- ### All In One Package 📦
+   - [X] Download apps directly from the Desktop App GUI
+   - [X] Manage and update the Car Thing's display
+   - [X] Probably more - just check it out already
+- ### Configurable Controls ⚙️
+   - [X] Make any button do any function!
+   - [X] Control audio with the top buttons, front buttons, back buttons, really whatever you want!
+   - [X] Modify them from the Desktop UI
+   - [X] Add more directly from apps!
+(Basically you can do anything)
 - ### Spotify Integration 🎧
    - [X] Show currently listening (Album, Artist, Song name, album art)
    - [X] Control Spotify (Skip, pause, play, rewind, shuffle, repeat)